Analysis | GOP state lawmakers: The Three-Fifths Compromise was actually good

 Or in 2019, when Oregon state Sen. Dennis Linthicum (R) claimed that “the three-fifths vote was actually to eliminate the overwhelming influence the slave states would have in representative government.”

 The Three-Fifths Compromise, reached during the 1787 Constitutional Convention, is a complex topic.
-It put slave states in the position of arguing that slaves should count for more than three-fifths, because they wanted the representation that came with that (albeit without letting slaves be free or actually vote for that representation).
-Non-slave states argued for less, because they feared it would make the South too powerful.
+It put states that permitted slavery in the position of arguing that enslaved people should count for more than three-fifths, because they wanted the representation that came with that (albeit without letting enslaved people be free or actually vote for that representation).
+States that did not permit slavery argued for less, because they feared such representation would make the South too powerful.
 The compromise eventually landed upon three-fifths.

 But generally speaking, historians don’t count this as anything amounting to anti-slavery.
 Indeed, the historian Staughton Lynd wrote that the compromise “sanctioned slavery more decidedly than any previous action at a national level” because, while not technically codifying slavery into law, it acknowledged a difference between free people and “other Persons.”

 In addition, while the result of a compromise, historians generally agree it was a good one for the South and the institution of slavery.
-Historians including Lynd and others have posited that the South got more from the Three-Fifths Compromise, while non-slave Northern states got a prohibition on slavery in what was then the Northwestern Territory during separate debates.
+Historians including Lynd and others have posited that the South got more from the Three-Fifths Compromise, while Northern states that did not permit slavery got a prohibition on slavery in what was then the Northwestern Territory during separate debates.

 Was it everything the South wanted?
 Of course not.
-The South wanted slaves to count the same as other people for population purposes, even as it regarded them as property.
+The South wanted enslaved people to count the same as other people for population purposes, even as it regarded them as property.
 But just because it wanted more doesn’t mean the compromise wasn’t favorable for it.
-Indeed, contemporary writings from northern founders suggested they were worried that the southern states might abandon the process without favorable terms on slavery in the existing states.
+Indeed, contemporary writings from northern founders suggested they were worried that the Southern states might abandon the process without favorable terms on slavery in the existing states.

 This is hardly a new claim, particularly in conservative circles.
 Glenn Beck promoted the idea in 2010, and it has cropped up from time to time over the years.
 Given the Three-Fifths Compromise is frequently cited as the original constitutional sin when it comes to institutionalized or systemic racism, it would make sense that it’s something opponents of teaching that would seek to call into question.
 It was quite literally something that was built into our system of government from its founding.

-Slavery was eventually outlawed, but not until northern states gained in population to counteract the advantage the Three-Fifths Compromise had given southern states and not until a war had to be fought over the matter.
-There is basically nothing in the historical record to suggest this was somehow a deft maneuver by northern states to pave the way for that 80 years later -- even if that was somehow a viable and foreseeable plan -- nor was it pitched as such at the time.
+Slavery was eventually outlawed, but not until Northern states gained in population to counteract the advantage the Three-Fifths Compromise had given Southern states and not until a war had to be fought over the matter.
+There is basically nothing in the historical record to suggest this was somehow a deft maneuver by Northern states to pave the way for that 80 years later — even if that was somehow a viable and foreseeable plan — nor was it pitched as such at the time.